Taco, a beloved Penticton cat had to be euthanized after ingesting poison - BC Local News

 Taco was a fun-loving cat and his death has left their son heartbroken.

 “We had to euthanize him.
 Keep your fur babies close by.
-R.I.P. little buddy,” said the Dodds whose son is devastated about losing Taco.
+R.I.P. little buddy,” said the Dodds on Facebook.

 Carolyn Hawkins, branch manager at the Okanagan-Similkameen SPCA put out a Facebook post last week, warning residents about cats ingesting some kind of poison.

 “We had heard from veterinarians about it.
 That’s why we posted the warning,” said Hawkins.
-The veterinarians said there were four cats that ingested poison.
+The veterinarians said there were four cats they had dealings with that had been poisoned.

 Since hearing about the four cats in the Padmore area, she hasn’t heard of any other cats being poisoned.
 The Facebook post was shared 161 times.